LLNL/camp/docs/sphinx/user_guide/using_camp.rst

      using type = RAJA::TypedOffsetLayout<IdxLin,camp::tuple<DimTypes...>>;
    };

-Learn more about the Camp ``tuple`` feature on the :ref:`tuples-label` page.
+Learn more about the Camp ``tuple`` feature on the :ref:`tuple-label` page.

 See the full example `here <https://github.com/LLNL/RAJA/blob/0aef7cc44348d82e94e73e12f77c27ea306e47b8/include/RAJA/util/View.hpp>`_.

 RAJA has many examples of using Camp.
-In fact, so many internal RAJA implementations use Camp that RAJA has a `camp alias page <https://github.com/LLNL/RAJA/blob/0aef7cc44348d82e94e73e12f77c27ea306e47b8/include/RAJA/util/camp_aliases.hpp>`_ which creates RAJA aliases for many Camp features.
+In fact, so many internal RAJA implementations use Camp that RAJA has a `Camp alias page <https://github.com/LLNL/RAJA/blob/0aef7cc44348d82e94e73e12f77c27ea306e47b8/include/RAJA/util/camp_aliases.hpp>`_ which creates RAJA aliases for many Camp features.

 Camp Used in RAJAPerf